influxdata/docs-v2/content/influxdb/cloud/reference/flux/stdlib/contrib/_index.md

 influxdb/v2.0/tags: [contributed, functions, package]
 ---

 User-contributed packages and functions are contributed and maintained by members of the InfluxDB and Flux communities.

-However, InfluxData may work with third-party contributors to Flux, but packages in the `contrib` directory are owned and maintained by their author not the InfluxData team.
-As such the author will be requested for review on all changes to the package.
+InfluxData supports user-contributed Flux packages and functions.
+We also recognize the importance of original contributors reviewing updates to their packages and functions.

+To support both contributors and our community at large, InfluxData requests reviews from original authors regarding all changes to the package.

 {{< children >}}